kristijanr/kmeans-visualization-app/README.md

 # K-Means Visualization

-An app used to visualize the working of th K-Means clustering algorithm
+An app used to visualize the working of the K-Means clustering algorithm

 ## Requirements